 wp help comment count

-- First, we will log in to MySQL as root to create a new user.
+- Log in to MySQL as root to create a new user.

 mysql -u root -p

-Don’t forget to change the values to your liking.
+Don’t forget to change the above values to your liking.

-- After that, we have to grant all permission to the user to modify the database.
+- Grant all permission to the user to modify the database.

 GRANT ALL PRIVILEGES ON databasename.* TO ‘username’ IDENTIFIED BY ‘yourpassword’;

-- Once it’s done, log out from MySQL by typing:
+- Once done, log out from MySQL by typing:

-Now you can continue with the WordPress installation.
-However, you need to be in the public_html directory since it is usually where your website files should reside.
+Now, let’s continue installing WordPress.
+However, you need to be in the public_html directory since it is where your website files should reside.
 To see the current directory, enter: